Unveiling structure

 Lab analysis

-Offline analysis of an individual sample (around 50g needed, powder or beaded) in our labs.
+Offline analysis of an individual sample (ideally > 25g needed, as powder or beaded) in our labs in Zurich🇨🇭.
 Individual sample report featuring mass, density, and size distribution details (optionally: data interpretation upon delivery).

 Process monitoring